Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation

-Other options for the volume elements, $V_a$~may be of interest to address specific problems.
+Other options for the volume elements, $V_a$, may be of interest to address specific problems.
 The code SPHYNX\footnote{\url{https://astro.physik.unibas.ch/sphynx}} from \citet{cabezon2017}, makes use of the concept of generalized volume elements \citep{hop13,sai13}.
-First a scalar estimator $X_a$~is defined so that the particle volume is,
+First, a scalar estimator $X_a$ is defined so that the particle volume is:

-The density of the particle is then calculated as $\rho_a= m_a/V_a$.
+with $k_a=\sum_b X_b W_{ab}(h_a)$.
+The density of the particle is then calculated as $\rho_a=m_a/V_a$.
 Current choices for the estimator that can be found in the literature are $X_a=1, m_a,P_a^k$, where P is the pressure and $k\le 1$.
-There is however a particular choice which, according to \citep{cabezon2017}, provides a better partition of the unit.
-Namely,
+There is, however, a particular choice which, according to Paper I, provides a better partition of the unity, namely:

-Setting $p=0$~produces the standard volume element for particles with identical mass, whereas $0 < p\le 1$ gradually improves the kernel normalization.
+Setting $p=0$ produces the standard volume element for particles with identical mass, whereas $0 < p\le 1$ gradually improves the kernel normalization when $p\rightarrow 1$.